rPlakama/Twatch/README.md

 # If I want to Colaborate?

 In case that you want to help this project (Which sucks) feels free, I would be glad!
+Make a fork and create an pull request.